KernowMark/KMZones/README.md

-# Zone Display Script
+# KMZones - Zone Display Script

-This script displays a text notification on the top right of the game screen indicating whether the player is in a "Green Zone" or "Amber Zone".
-The text fades in and out smoothly and is styled using Bootstrap and custom CSS.
+This script displays a text notification on the top right of the game screen indicating whether the player is in a "Green Zone", "Amber Zone" or "Red Zone".
+The text is styled using Bootstrap and custom CSS.

 ## Author
 Created by KernowMark | ItsMeerken